socrateasehq/coding-challenge-qb/level_3/3_perfect_num/problem.md

 Sum of the factors `1 + 2 + 3 = 6`

-Here, 6 is equal to sum so output is `1` s
+Here, 6 is equal to sum so output will be `1`

 ## Input